gatsbyjs/gatsby/docs/docs/sourcing-from-agilitycms.md

 ![alt text](https://help.agilitycms.com/hc/article_attachments/360037700311/Screen_Shot_2019-09-04_at_9.12.15_AM.png "Agility CMS - Dashboard - API Keys")

-If you use the "preview" key, you won't have to publish to see the changes you've made show up.
-If you use the "fetch" key, make sure you've published any content you wish to see changed.
+If you use the `preview` key, you won't have to publish to see the changes you've made show up.
+If you use the `fetch` key, make sure you've published any content you wish to see changed.

 ## How Does It Work